nicamoq/nadeshiko/README.md

 4. Place it to desktop then you're done!

-IMPORTANT NOTE: If you encounter a "No source file" error, make sure that you extract the nadeshiko folder as-is, and rename it to not include "-1.0"
+<h3>IMPORTANT NOTE: If you encounter a "No source file" error, make sure that you extract the nadeshiko folder as-is, and rename it to not include "-1.0"</h3>

 Enjoy!